bibleexchange/courses/poetry/en/poetry-en.md

 * Chapter 11 (Benevolences and advice to the young.)
 * Chapter 12 (Description of old age and conclusion concerning the highest duty of man.)-->

-# Ecclesiastes

 ## Under the sun (chapters 1–2)

 In these two chapters, we have an introduction, the search for meaning in life, and some conclusions made from the search.

 ### Introduction by narrator (1:1–2)

-### Examples of futility (1:4–11)
+### Examples of futility (1:3–11)

 These are reflections on the monotonous routines of life.
-Life under the sun is meaningless, and the writer gives some examples of futility.
+This helps us remember how small and insignificant we are compared to God.
+We have a beginning and an end, but God is eternal.
+The world will continue after we die.

 #### Passing of generations (1:4)